carlearn/dsc-phase-2-project/README.md

 ### Business Problem

-It is up to you to define a stakeholder and business problem appropriate to this dataset.
+Local real estate agents usually face such questions from their clients as: whether home renovations increase the value of houses, and by what amount; whether a view of waterfront increases the house sale price; and etc.

-If you are struggling to define a stakeholder, we recommend you complete a project for a real estate agency that helps homeowners buy and/or sell homes.
-A business problem you could focus on for this stakeholder is the need to provide advice to homeowners about how home renovations might increase the estimated value of their homes, and by what amount.
+Upon analyzing the King County house sales data, we will help local real estate angency to answer the questions from their clients, i.e. homeowners.
+We will help figure out what are the key features that determine the sale price of houses, and by what amount.

 ## Deliverables